andreasm23/sgp4-2.21/README.md

 - it legitimises your answers (we will check if your code really provides the answers you gave) and
 - allows us to evaluate the approach you have taken.

+## How you submit

+The only way to submit your report and code is using git to this repository.
+An introduction to git is given in [Brightspace](https://brightspace.tudelft.nl/d2l/le/content/498874/viewContent/2663587/View).
+Any problem you have with using Git, please refer to the FAQ in Brighspace.
+If that does not solve your issue, feel free to ask in the [Brightspace forum](https://brightspace.tudelft.nl/d2l/le/498874/discussions/topics/72877/View).

 ## Assessment

 You will be given points for your correct answers; wrong answers receive a fraction of the total points or none.
 Each task has a pre-defined set of points, reported below.